Devidian/docker-spaceengineers/example/README.md

 # Docker Example Universe

-This is an example how to setup Docker with a preconfigured World.
+This is an example how to setup Docker with a preconfigured World based on `Star System`

+# Modlist for Example Universe